 ***After viewing the above images regarding the angle of light, which do you prefer?

 I am certain you have unquestionably noticed as the day progresses that the colour of the sky changes rather dramatically from it’s appearance at morning to sunset, but have you invested thought of incorporating the suns angle of light to enhance your imagery?
 Each photographer generally has his/her own preference as to what time of day best represents their particular style of image creation.
-This is where your personality is introduced into your photography setting you apart from others.
+This is where your personality is introduced into your photography, setting you apart from others.
 Photographers often have a recognized style like famous painters of yesteryear.
 For example, people will often comment at art galleries that this painting is obviously a Rembrandt without even taking the time to verify this by reading the name situated beside the painting.
 It is worth your time to begin a process of thought when confronted with subject matter before you.
 Consider as well the temperature of the light itself and how it affects the mood of your image.
 Bright light at noon is considerably cooler in temperature than the warm light of sunrise or sunset.
 Which do you prefer?
 Pondering these suggestions will help direct you towards a goal of image creation more suitable to expressing your personal interests in visual design.

 FILTRATION I COMMONLY USE

 This is kept to a minimum.
-I would suggest to all people that the following filters are very beneficial for not only image enhancement, but also for lens protection.
+I would suggest that the following filters are very beneficial for not only image enhancement, but also for lens protection.
 Firstly, an excellent quality UV or Skylight filter is a must to ensure that the lens element itself be protected from dust, debris, water and damage/scratching.
 Next, a good quality polarizing filter will enhance your imagery bringing out additional colours plus cutting unwanted reflections that may hinder your compositions.

 To reduce the possibility of camera movement when tripping the shutter, a cable release is invaluable.
 The cameras of today contain a multitude of electronics in them and you will probably have to purchase a cable release that will operate electronically in conjunction with your cameras system.
-Either way, cable releases ensure sharper imagery due to no camera vibration.
+Either way, cable releases ensure sharper imagery due to limited camera vibration.

 ***DON’T FORGET TO VISIT MY “FAIRY PORTRAIT GALLERY”!!!!
 WE HAVE JUST RECEIVED NEW “HAND MADE FAIRY DRESSES” FOR YOUR LITTLE GIRLS!!!!!
 BOOK YOUR SESSION NOW!
 LIMITED FAIRY PORTRAIT SESSIONS AVAILABLE!
 BOOK NOW!!!!!!